vijayabharathib/guest-writer/articles/2018-02-27-dockerized-workflow-ruby-on-rails-auth0-part2.markdown

 Of course, you might want to think about a proper indexing strategy for other models.

 Time to apply the database changes.
-Within the same terminal that runs inside the container, you can run `rails db:create` and `rails db:migrate` to apply changes.
+Within the same terminal that runs inside the container, you can run `rails db:migrate` to apply changes.

 The `Shelf` model represents the relationship between models.
 You'll recognize those from earlier `rails g model` statement.
-You also need to introduce an enum for different types of shelves.
+You need to introduce an enum for different types of shelves.

 ```rb
 # app/models/shelf.rb